zapier/visual-builder/docs/_embed/security.md

 ![](https://zappy.zapier.com/d417e90269bb019fcbe5718d18eb572d.png)

+**NOTE:** the App Directory and Zap Template Elements are exempt from this as users are required to log in to their Zapier account after clicking on a Zap Template link.

 To provide us a list of unique domains you'll embed Zapier in:

 - if you've already embedded our Product, you're in luck!
 We should have already captured this and have permitted your product domains.
 Should we have missed any, please [reach out to us](mailto:partners@zapier.com) so we can add your domain.